311zzb/gitlet/gitlet-design.md

 2. Get the designated file's `Blob` object form that commit
 3. Overwrite the file with that name in the `CWD`

-### Checkout all files to a designated branch
+### Checkout to a designated branch

 1. Perform checks: Gitlet will abort if no branch with the given name exists, or that branch is the current branch, or a working file is untracked.
+2. Move the HEAD to that branch.
+3. Checkout to the commit that the branch is pointing to.

+### Checkout to a designated commit

-2. Delete all files in the `CWD`.
+1. Delete all files in the `CWD`.
-3. Checkout all files tracked by that commit.
+2. Checkout all files tracked by that commit.
-4. Move the head pointer to that branch.
-5. Clean the staging area.
+3. Clean the staging area.

 ### Create a new branch